-- "Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City. - "Bond Payment Date" means any date on which principal or Redemption Price of or interest on any Bond is payable. - "Bond Register" means the books for the registration, transfer and exchange of Bonds kept at the office of the Paying Agent. - "Bonds" means the Special Obligation Refunding Bonds, Series 2020B, of the City, in the aggregate principal amount of \$\\\\\\\, authorized and issued pursuant to the Bond Ordinance. - "Business Day" means a day, other than a Saturday, Sunday or holiday, on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations. - "City" means the City of Columbia, Missouri, and any successors or assigns. - "Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder. - "Continuing Disclosure Instructions" means the Continuing Disclosure Undertaking dated the date set forth therein, the form of which is attached to the Bond Ordinance. - "Costs of Issuance Fund" means the fund by that name referred to in the Bond Ordinance. - "Defaulted Interest" means interest on any Bond which is payable but not paid on any Interest Payment Date. - "Defeasance Obligations" means any of the following obligations: - (a) United States Government Obligations that are not subject to redemption in advance of their maturity dates; or
+- "Accountant" means an independent certified public accountant or firm of certified public accountants. - "Act" means Article VI, Section 27 of the Missouri Constitution and Chapter 250 of the Revised Statutes of Missouri, as amended. - "Authority" means the State Environmental Improvement and Energy Resources Authority, a governmental instrumentality of the State of Missouri. - "Authority Program Bonds" means any bonds of the Authority heretofore or hereafter issued under the SRF Program, all or a portion of the proceeds of which are loaned to the City with respect to the System and pursuant to the SRF Program. - "Average Annual Debt Service" means the average of the Debt Service Requirements as computed for the then current and all future Fiscal Years. - "Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City. - "Bond Payment Date" means any date on which principal of or interest on any Bond is payable at the Maturity thereof or on any Interest Payment Date. - "Bond Register" means the books for the registration, transfer and exchange of Bonds kept at the office of the Paying Agent. - "Bonds" means the Sewerage System Refunding Revenue Bonds, Series 2020, of the City, in the aggregate principal amount of \$6,830,000\, authorized and issued pursuant to the Bond Ordinance. - "Business Day" means a day other than a Saturday, Sunday or holiday on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations. - "City" means the City of Columbia, Missouri, and any successors or assigns.

+"Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder.